 Since they are sister treatments, CoolSculpting and CoolTone complement one another.
 An example of this is how, when you treat the abdomen, CoolSculpting reduces the belly fat allowing underlying muscles to show through.
 Following this up with a CoolTone treatment strengthens those muscles to give your midsection the coveted “washboard abs” look.

-CoolSculpting magnified CoolTone results and vice versa.
+CoolSculpting magnifies CoolTone results and vice versa.
 When you package your treatments together, you can significantly save money on the overall cost of body contouring treatments.

-To learn more about pricing and potential savings on your treatments, schedule your free consultation with Medspa West .
+To learn more about pricing and potential savings on your treatments, schedule your free consultation with The Medspa West Hartford.
 During your consultation, you can discuss pricing in detail with your treatment specialists.
 They can help determine if the body shaping treatments are right for you while also customizing the perfect treatment plan.

 CoolSculpting and CoolTone Near Me

-To receive the best CoolSculpting and CoolTone in the West Hartford area, schedule your consultation with Hartford.
-Contact us call 860-272-6245.
+To receive the best CoolSculpting and CoolTone in the West Hartford area, schedule your consultation with The Medspa West Hartford.
+Contact us online or call 860-272-6245.